 Celebrate the literature of the second largest city in the United States.

 Brian Dunlap is a native of Los Ángeles who still lives in the city of his birth.
 He received both his BA from UC Riverside and MFA from Fresno State in Creative Writing where he honed his love for writing about place and his hometown Los Ángeles.
-He’s the author of the forthcoming chapbook tentatively titled Concrete Paradise (Finishing Line Press) and the winner of the 2018 Jeff Marks Memorial Poetry Prize from december magazine judged by former L.A.
+He’s the author of the chapbook Concrete Paradise (Finishing Line Press, 2018) and the winner of the 2018 Jeff Marks Memorial Poetry Prize from december magazine judged by former L.A.
 Poet Laureate Luis J. Rodriguez.
 He’s also published in Angel City Review, CCM-Entropy, Muse, California Quarterly, Statement Magazine, Writers Resist, Dryland and Lit Pub.
 Over the years, as he has learned more and more about Los Ángeles literature and its deep, long history dating back to “Ramona” by Helen Hunt Jackson in 1884, he’s wanted to share the city’s literary tradition and its current culture and scene with the world.
 This website is his attempt to do just that and to prove that L.A. not only has a literary culture, but that it has culture period.
 Contact him at: firstname.lastname@example.org